JoshuaDelosSantos/my-clean-project/documentations/user_stories/us_03_sp_create_profile.md

 # Create service provider profile
-As a service provider I should be able to create my profile with all my details about my service/s.
+As a service provider I need to be able to add to my profile such as my general location and service description.

 ## Priority: 10